Hypfer/Valetudo/docs/_pages/general/newcomer_guide_late_2021.md

 ## Who is Valetudo for?

-Valetudo can be used by anyone with a basic understand of the english language.
+Valetudo can be used by anyone with a basic understanding of the english language.

 In the last 6 months, a lot has happened that makes using Valetudo even easier.<br/>
 The UI has been completely rewritten from the ground up and now supports more features while being simpler to understand.<br/>